Codecademy/docs/content/general/concepts/cryptocurrency/cryptocurrency.md

 ### Blockchain

-A blockchain is essentially a set of interconnected “blocks” that form an online ledger that is distributed across computers around the world.
+A blockchain is essentially a set of interconnected "blocks" that form an online ledger that is distributed across computers around the world.
 These linked blocks contain recorded transactions that are verified by nodes in the network.
 Nodes are the network computers running the software client that locally stores the blockchain data.

 The data is updated as transactions are stored in each block and every copy of the blockchain is updated simultaneously, keeping all the records identical and accurate.
 As the network relies on consensus mechanisms to verify transactions, it is almost impossible to forge a fraudulent transaction.

 ### Mining

 Units of cryptocurrencies are created through a process known as mining, which involves using computing power to solve complex mathematical problems.
 The computer in the network that solves the problem the fastest generates the next block in the chain and is rewarded with units of that network, such as bitcoin.
-In the early days of Bitcoin, individual users were able to participate in mining, although nowadays the computing power necessary is only achieved through a powerful network of computers known as a “mining pool”.
+In the early days of Bitcoin, individual users were able to participate in mining.
+Nowadays, the computing power necessary is only achieved through a powerful network of computers known as a “mining pool”.

 ### Types